Sesame Street's parodies almost always have original melodies, as PBS shows do not have the budget to license song rights.

 Sesame Street's composers being the creative people they were, sometimes these deviated pretty far from their sources.
 "Kids Just Love to Brush" was clearly based on "Girls Just Wanna Have Fun", but really doesn't sound much like it at all.
 And word has it that Cookie Monster's famous rap "Healthy Food" was based on...
 "Walk This Way"!

-The "Monsterpiece Theater" theme is slightly different from the "Masterpiece Theater" theme it is meant to parody, which was unnecessary since the "Masterpiece Theater" theme is just the "Fanfare-Rondeau" from the first Suite de Symphonies by 18th-century French composer Jean Joseph Mouret and thus is public-domain.
+The "Monsterpiece Theater" theme is slightly different from the "Masterpiece Theater" theme it is meant to parody, which was unnecessary since the "Masterpiece Theater" theme is public domain.

-Sesame Workshop (then Children's Television Workshop) almost got sued by ATV Music over Music/The Beatles' "Letter B." Then Michael Jackson bought the Lennon/McCartney catalog, so CTW only paid $50.
+Sesame Workshop (then Children's Television Workshop) almost got sued by ATV Music over "Letter B," their parody of The Beatles' "Let It Be".
+Then Michael Jackson bought the Lennon/McCartney catalog, so CTW only paid $50 (which came from composer Chris Cerf's pocket).

 The song Elmo pounds on the piano at the end of Elmo's World sketches is eight notes (in the end) away from "Jingle Bells," with a different word repeated 28 times.